marloquemegusta/tensorflow_object_detection_guide/README.md

 ![labels_txt](https://github.com/marloquemegusta/tensorflow_object_detection_guide/blob/master/labels_txt.PNG?raw=true)
 You only need to do this if you are using masks.
 ### Config file
 In order to set up the parameters of the training process config files exist.
 You can find an example of the config file for your particular model in the tensorflow object detection api at models/research/object_detection/samples/configs.
-Just grab the one that matches your model and lets edit it.
+Just grab the one that matches your model and lets understand it.
+The current version of the notebook edits the config file inplace, so you should't need to edit it yourself.
+Anyways, It is important that you know which fields need to be modified in case you want to do it manually.
 You will need to edit the following fields:
 - num_classes: set it to match the number of classes you have
 - fine_tune_checkpoint: the path to the file "model.ckpt" inside the folder of your pretrained model.
 If you are using the suggested structure the path would be "pretrained_models/name_of_your_model/model.ckpt"
 - train_input_reader: input_path must be the path to your tfrecord files.
 If you are going to use the provided notebook, this path will be something like "training/tfrecord/coco_train.record-?????-of-00100" (00100 may vary depending on how big your dataset is). label_map_path is the path to the labelmap.pbtxt file we created earlier "training/label_map.pbtxt"
-- eval_input_reader: the same that before. input_path sould be something like "training/tfrecord/coco_val.record-?????-of-00050" (remember 00050 may vary depending on the length of your dataset). label_map_path is the same "training/label_map.pbtxt"
+- eval_input_reader: the same that before. input_path sould be something like "training/tfrecord/coco_val.record-?????-of-00050" (remember 00050 may vary depending on the length of your dataset).
+- label_map_path is the same "training/label_map.pbtxt"
 This repo is supplied with pre-configured config files for the models and the dataset included as samples

 ## Running the notebook
 If everything went fine, you can now open the included jupyter notebook.
 It will guide you through the following steps:
 - Check the installation of the API
 - Creation of the proper dataset.
-Train, test and evaluation splits will be produced and each of them will be converted to coco format in case we predict masks.
-In case we predict only bounding boxes we convert our json files to xml.
-Finally we convert either of this dataset to tfrecords
+Train, test and validation splits will be created.
+Then, each split will be converted to a coco dataset.
+Finally we will create the tfrecord files uwing this coco datasets.
+- In place modification of the config file to include the correct paths, number of classes...
 - Training the model
 - Exporting the trained model as a frozen inference graph